Oil tanker explodes in Sierra Leone, killing at least 98

 “Both drivers came out of their vehicles and warned community residents to stay off the scene while trying to address a leakage emanating from the collision,” the agency said.

 Video obtained by The Associated Press showed a giant fireball burning in the night sky as some survivors with severe burns cried out in pain.
-Charred remains of the victims lay strewn at the scene, awaiting transport to mortuaries.
+The charred remains of some victims lay strewn at the scene, awaiting transport to mortuaries.

 Injured people whose clothes had burned off in the fire that followed the explosion lay naked on stretchers as nurses attended to them Saturday.
 Hundreds of people milled outside the main gates of the mortuary and near the hospital’s main entrance, waiting for word of their loved ones.